Akash5746/JavaScript/README.md

 # JavaScript-
-this is for learning purpose
+A code repo for JavaScript